 I’ve found that in the commercial world, it’s not just how you color during the time you’re booked but how you approach each and every session before the client even walks in the room.

 PREPARING FOR A COMMERCIAL SESSION

-When preparing for a commercial session it’s important that you’ve done your homework.
-Normally advertising agencies are paying a pretty penny to sit with you and it’s imperative that you don’t waste their time.
-As the old saying goes: “Time is money”.
-And if you’re wasting theirs, they’re not going to be happy.
+When preparing for a commercial session, it’s important that you’ve done your homework.
+Normally advertising agencies are paying a pretty penny to sit with you, and it’s imperative that you don’t waste their time.
+As the old saying goes: “Time is money.”
+And if you’re wasting theirs, they will not be happy.

 KNOW YOUR CLIENT

-In that case, it’s probably worth exploring some popular looks that may require some outside the box thinking.
-Some more aggressive, non-traditional looks may be in order for such a client.
-Either way it’s good practice to have a correspondence with the client a couple of days before the actual session.
+In that case, it’s probably worth exploring some popular looks that may require outside-the-box thinking.
+Some more aggressive, non-traditional looks may be appropriate for such a client.
+Either way, it’s good practice to have correspondence with the client a couple of days before the actual session.
 Learning their influences and expectations before the session will do wonders.
 Sharing ideas and referencing movies, print, or previous commercials can give you an excellent idea of what they’re hoping to see when they sit down to grade with you.

 KNOW YOUR SUBJECT MATTER

 Along with client preferences comes the subject matter of the product they’re representing.
-If you’re coloring food, chances are they’re not going to want a low contrast, desaturated look.
+If you’re coloring food, chances are they’re not going to want a low-contrast, desaturated look.
 Nobody wants to see their hamburger look like a gray hockey puck!
 They want nice, juicy, appetizing meat.
-I say this because if you’re preparing looks to present to the client, you’re just wasting everyone’s time if you show them a look that you know is going to get shot down.
+I say this because if you’re preparing looks to present to the client, you’re just wasting everyone’s time if you show them a look that you know will get shot down.
 And remember, time is money.
-I try to present 3-4 viable options that could legitimately work depending on what direction they choose.
+I try to present 3-4 viable options that could legitimately work depending on their chosen direction.